26 April 2024

 Future innovations in rail noise control will likely focus on developing materials with improved noise-absorbing properties and active noise-cancelling technologies.
 Predictive maintenance using AI may also play a significant role.
 However, these technologies must align with sustainable practices to meet environmental standards.

-Heavy-duty springs offer a solution to rail noise control as they absorb vibrations and sound and transform them into other forms of energy.
+Heavy-duty springs offer a solution to reduce rail noise as they absorb vibrations and sound and transform them into other forms of energy.
 Compression, tension, torsion, leaf, and rubber-metal springs are used in railway systems; each has its advantages, and there are many benefits to using heavy springs in rail transport.

 At Lesjöfors, we manufacture high-quality compression, tension and torsion springs for various industries.
 With spring manufacturing for railways starting in our formative years in 1852, we have been at the forefront of innovation and manufacture for the rail industry’s springs for decades.
 Contact our expert team to learn more about our design, engineering, and manufacturing services.